helfertool/helfertool/README.md

 # Environment for development

-A Python virtual environment should be used for development, the necessary Python libraries are listed in ``src/requirements.txt``.
+A Python virtual environment should be used for development:

+    python3 -m venv venv

+The necessary Python libraries are listed in ``src/requirements.txt``:

+    pip install -r src/requirements.txt

 ## Database

 To create the SQLite database for testing, run:

+    cd src
     python manage.py migrate
     python manage.py createcachetable